lyubogankov/adventofcode2022/day12/README.md

 ### Solution

-## Bonus 1 - Implementing A* algorithm
+## Bonus 1 - Implementing the A* (best-first search) algorithm

 While reading about Dijkstra's algorithm on Wikipedia, I came across the A* ("A-star") algorithm, which is described as a *best*-first search.
 I decided to attempt an implementation!

+Its [Wikipedia article](https://en.wikipedia.org/wiki/A*_search_algorithm) generously provides a description of the algorithm, as well as commented pseudocode.
+I used the pseudocode as a base (implemented in Python), and later augmented it to try out different definitions of "best".

 ## Bonus 2 - Using an off-the-shelf implementation of Dijkstra's algorithm

-Describe the module I used, how I had to change my program to use it

 **Compare my solution with the off-the-shelf version, time how long each one takes for part one and part two!**